frederic-perez/AmE-dictionary/data/dictionary.md

 __wistful__ _adj_ :three::hammer:
 __wistfully__ _adv_ :three::hammer: _She gazed wistfully at the boathouse._
 __wistfulness__
-__wit__ _n_ :three::hammer: _He had regained his wits._ _He was at wit's end._
+__wit__ _n_ :three::hammer: _He had regained his wits._ _He was at wit’s end._
 __witchcraft__ _n_ :two::hammer: _A 1958 witchcraft comedy._
-__with (one's) pants down__ _idiom_ _slang_ In an embarrassing position.
+__with (one’s) pants down__ _idiom_ _slang_ In an embarrassing position.
 __with a heavy hand__ _idiom_ In an excessive, authoritarian, or oppressive way or manner.
 __with a passion__ _He loved her with a passion._
-__with a vengeance__ _idiom_ :three: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We're going to have to clean with a vengeance to get the house ready in time._
+__with a vengeance__ _idiom_ :three: Determinedly or passionately, perhaps fueled by anger. _After my girlfriend dumped me, I started working out with a vengeance._ _We’re going to have to clean with a vengeance to get the house ready in time._
 __with flying colors__ _idiom_ With distinction.
 __with-it__ _adj_ In accord with the most fashionable ideas or style.
 __withdrawal__ _n_ :two: Withdrawal is when you take something out, like making a withdrawal from your bank account.
 When you announced you were no longer running for president, your withdrawal from the race disappointed your many supporters.
 Withdrawal is also used to describe the painful experience that results when you stop taking an addictive drug (when you "take it out" of your system).
 The state of being emotionally detached is called withdrawal.
-If a country terminates an agreement like a treaty, that's a withdrawal too.
+If a country terminates an agreement like a treaty, that’s a withdrawal too.
 Remember that withdrawal ends in "wal" and not just "wl." _I was going through withdrawal._ _Readers suffered withdrawal symptoms._
 __withe down__ _v_
 __wither away__ _v_ :two::hammer:
 __wither__ _v_ :three::hammer: (withers, withered)